kevinzehner/news-app/README.md

 - A voting system to ‘score’ articles from users
 - Posting comments

-Instructions for use:
+Instructions for use

-Please note this project is run with node js and PQSL
+note this project is run with node js and PQSL.
+To run the project install following versions

-Your node.js version should be compatible with the current version used by express and PG.
-Node-postgres is compatible with node 8.x, 10.x, 12.x and 14.x To use node >= 14.x you will need to install pg@8.2.x

-The project has been tested with the following:

 Node js - 20.7.0
 PG - ^8.7.3